UtkarshChaurasia/UtkarshChaurasia/README.md

 ### 👋 ✨ Hi, I'm Utkarsh Chaurasia.

 I'm a 3rd-year undergrad at SRM University, Chennai pursuing B.Tech in Computer Science Engineering specialization in Big Data Analytics.
-I'm a **Machine Learning** and **Data Science practioner**.
+I'm a **Competitive Coder**, **Web Developer**, **Flutter App Developer** and **Machine Learning Practioner**.
 I'm a **competitve coder** too.
 I also write blogs on various technical topics.

-- 🔭 I’m currently working on Machine Learning and Data Science.
-- 🌱 I’m currently learning Flutter Development.
-- 👯 I’m looking to collaborate on Machine Learning, Deep Learning, Data Science Projects.
-- 🤔 I’m looking for internships in the field of Machine Learning, Deep Learning, Data Science.
+- 🔭 I develop full stack applications using React and Django.
+- 🌱 I develop cross platform mobile apps using Flutter.
+- 👯 If you want a web application or a mobile app for your business idea or startup, then I can help you.
 - 💬 Open for discussion on any Tech Stack(motive is exchange of knowledge).
 - 📫 How to reach me: utkarsh103b@gmail.com
 - 😄 Pronouns: He/Him.